 - Buy a machine that automates the process (although that will likely give you the least control)

 - Buy a heating and frothing jug.
 This is a great option actually, especially if you need to prepare more than one drink.
 And you can also use that to prepare hot chocolate (as 65°C is about right for that too)

 - Buy a milk thermometer.
 This is what we see baristas use

 Too much choice?
 Well – not really.
 If you are looking to buy the avid coffee nut a gift, the milk thermometer would likely be best.
 For the coffee-loving couple or family, the jug might be better.
 A new machine can be a serious purchase…

-Given there are lots of such things on the market, see this collection of milk thermometers, heating jugs and other frother devices featured in our shop.
+There are lots of such things on the market, for example see this collection of milk thermometers on Amazon